Alleged Forgery: Court Admits Ozekhome, Another to N10m Bail Each

 Alex Enumah in Abuja

-Justice Chizoba Oji of a High Court of the Federal Capital Territory (FCT), Maitama, on Friday granted bail in the sum of N10 million each to Senior Advocate of Nigeria (SAN), Mike Ozekhome and his co-defendant, Ponfa Useni, standing trial on alleged forgery.
+Justice Chizoba Oji of a High Court of the Federal Capital Territory (FCT), Maitama, yesterday granted bail in the sum of N10 million each to Senior Advocate of Nigeria (SAN), Mike Ozekhome and his co-defendant, Ponfa Useni, standing trial on alleged forgery.

 Justice Oji admitted them to bail while delivering ruling in their bail applications argued by their respective lawyers.

-The office of the Attorney General of the Federation (OAGF), had on Friday arraigned the defendants on a 12-count criminal charge bordering on alleged forgery of documents, including an international passport and an irrevocable power of attorney to lay claim to a property in London, allegedly procured unlawfully by the late General Jeremiah Useni.
+The Office of the Attorney General of the Federation (OAGF), yesterday arraigned the defendants on a 12-count criminal charge bordering on alleged forgery of documents, including an international passport and an irrevocable power of attorney to lay claim to a property in London, allegedly procured unlawfully by the late General Jeremiah Useni.

 They pleaded not guilty and their lawyers; Tayo Oyetibo, SAN, and F. R. Onoja (SAN), subsequently moved their bail applications.